biopython/biopython.github.io/wiki/GitUsage.md

 ============================

-In order to start working with the Biopython source code, you need to obtain a local clone of our git reository.
+In order to start working with the Biopython source code, you need to obtain a local clone of our git repository.
 In git, this means you will in fact obtain a complete clone of our git repository along with the full version history.
 Thanks to compression, this is not much bigger than a single copy of the tree, but you need to accept a small overhead